Dear 2009 kayak building students, 2009 class schedule

 Tools you'll need

-and ear muffs or plugs
+safety glasses and ear muffs or

-Japanese saw,
+Japanese

-the best and often the cheapest.)
+makes the best and often the cheapest.)

 block plane-